Manchu people: Language

 The Manchu language is a Tungusic language and has many dialects.
 Standard Manchu originates from the accent of Jianzhou Jurchens and was officially standardized during Qianlong's reign.
 During the Qing dynasty, Manchus at the imperial court were required to speak Standard Manchu or face the emperor's reprimand.
 This applied equally to the palace presbyter for shamanic rites when performing sacrifice.

+Despite the imperial court's promotion of the Manchu language, its decline among the bannermen in the military had already started by the early 18th century.
+In the latter half of the 18th century, some Manchu officials did not understand the Manchu language.
+By the early 19th century, even the imperial court had lost fluency in the Manchu language and the emperor complained that his officials had difficulty understanding or writing Manchu.